 Most often it is invisible to those who have it.
 The reality is that we all have bias, and our unconscious is more powerful than you think.
 The good news is that you can train your unconscious and there are simple ways of mitigating implicit bias.

 This workshop focuses on the implicit attitudes or stereotypes that shape how we engage others and make decisions in the workplace.

-The session provides an understanding of how bias is formed in our unconscious, and specifically focuses on three kinds of unconscious bias in the workplace:
+The session provides an understanding of how bias is formed in our unconscious, and specifically focuses on four kinds of unconscious bias in the workplace:

 Using the Harvard Implicit Association Tests, the workshops facilitates a self-examination of a variety biases that influence how we interact and behave around various groups of people.

 + See a Sample of Full-Day Diversity & Inclusion Training for how Unconscious Bias fits with other related content.